 Mr. Hallinan's term in office as District Attorney was praised for his hands-on involvement in the courtroom, tough administrative decisions, and significant improvements in the way the District Attorney's office fights violent crime in San Francisco.

 While a member of the Board of Supervisors, Mr. Hallinan served as Chair of the Government Efficiency and Labor Committee, as well as Vice Chair of the Health,, Public Safety, and Environment Committee.
 He also served as member of the Finance Committee and on various outside commissions and boards, including the Bay Area Air Quality Management District and the Golden Gate Bridge District board.

 District Attorney Hallinan, a graduate of the University of California at Berkeley and the Hastings College of the Law, narrowly missed being a member of the United States boxing team for the 1960 Olympic Games.
-His broad range of experience includes decades of civil rights activism, including arrests while fighting for civil rights in the Deep South, and a quarter of a century of work as a successful attorney in San Francisco.
+His broad range of experience included decades of civil rights activism, including arrests while fighting for civil rights in the Deep South, and a quarter of a century of work as a successful attorney in San Francisco.